21 Bali Must-Haves: What to Pack for Bali Rainy Season

 If you don’t want to bring your carry-on backpack to the beach or your trip leans towards a beach lifestyle vibe, you might have room to pack a nicer beach bag.

 If you’re planning dinners at nicer spots, consider bringing a couple of short and long dresses.
 Opt for a short dress if you’re cycling around unless you want to avoid getting caught in the bicycle wheel (as happened to me).
-You can’t go wrong if you wear beach-vibe dresses.
+You can’t go wrong with beach-vibe dresses.

 You won’t need many shoes in Bali, but a pair of sandals is perfect for nights out and dining at nice restaurants.